WakiMak/trentent.github.io-forked/_posts/2015-09-21-troubleshooting-citrix-desktop-service-the-citrix-desktop-service-is-starting-and-then-nothing.md

 <div>
 </div>

-I installed the Citrix VDA "WS" with /servervdi for some testing, but prior to that I had the regular "TS" VDA installed. Â Perhaps some combination of my installation/uninstallation caused my issues.
+I installed the Citrix VDA "WS" with /servervdi for some testing, but prior to that I had the regular "TS" VDA installed.
+Perhaps some combination of my installation/uninstallation caused my issues.

 Anyways, copying the SCService64.exe to the C:\Program Files (x86)\Citrix\System32 folder and restarting the 'Citrix Desktop Service' resulted in...